meck93/intro_ml/README.md

-# intro_ml
+# Introduction to Machine Learning
-Exercises of the Introduction to Machine Learning Class (ETHZ - FS18)
+Exercises of the Introduction to Machine Learning Course